creativeArtie/Writer-Studio/README.md

 |Footnote   | `!^id:text `| `{^id}`      |
 |Endnote    | `!*id:text `| `{*id}`      |

-Footnote will count by numbers, while endnot count by letters.
+Footnote will count by numbers, while endnote count by letters.

 ### Hyperlink

-Hyperlinks can be link to a section or a webpage.
-If the referred link points to

-A referred link needs a line somewhere with the following syntax:
+Hyperlinks can be link to a section or a web page.
+If the referred link points to a referred link needs a line somewhere with the following syntax:

     !@id:webpage path

 A referred link needs to have an [id](#id) and text before it can appears in the printed document.

-Both referred link and section links has the following sytnax: `<@id|text>` while direct links has the following syntax: `<web page path| text>`.
+Both referred link and section links has the following syntax: `<@id|text>` while direct links has the following syntax: `<web page path| text>`.
 Text (include the symbol `|` are optional, and will be replace by the web page path or the section title if none is found.

 ### Agenda
 Agenda marks parts of the document to be work on later.
 There are two types of